 This new risk measure appears to be attractive for its potential ability to solve several problems of $VaR$.
-First of all, it seems to be flexible enough to discriminate the risk among return distributions with different tail behaviors, by assigning more risk to heavy-tailed return distributions and less in the opposite case.
-In addition, $\Lambda VaR$ may allow a rapid changing of the interval of confidence when the market conditions change.
+First of all, it seems to be flexible enough to discriminate the risk among return distributions with different tail behavior, by assigning more risk to heavy-tailed return distributions and less in the opposite case.
+In addition, $\Lambda VaR$ may allow for a rapid changing of the interval of confidence when the market conditions change.

-Recently, \cite{HP15} proposed a methodology for computing $\Lambda VaR$.
-In this study, a first attempt of backtesting has also been performed and compared with $VaR$.
-Their proposal is based on the hypothesis testing framework by \cite{K95}.
-Here, the accuracy of the $\Lambda VaR$ model is evaluated by considering the following null hypothesis: the relative frequency of exceptions over the backtesting time window does not surpass the maximum of the $\Lambda$ function.
-However, the actual level of coverage provided by the $\Lambda VaR$ model is not constant at any time and, thus, this method misses to evaluate properly the $\Lambda VaR$ performance.
+Recently, \cite{HP15} proposed a methodology for computing $\Lambda VaR$ and a first attempt of backtesting based on the hypothesis testing framework by \cite{K95}.
+In this study, the accuracy of the $\Lambda VaR$ model is evaluated by considering the maximum of the $\Lambda$ function as confidence level.
+However, the level of coverage provided by the $\Lambda VaR$ model may not be constant at any time; hence, this method misses to assess the actual $\Lambda VaR$ performance.

-The objective of this paper is to propose the first theoretical framework for the backtesting of the $\Lambda VaR$.
-We propose three backtesting methodologies which exploit different features.
-The first two tests have the objective to evaluate if the $\Lambda VaR$ provides an accurate level of coverage.
-Here, we check if the probability that a violation occurs \textit{ex-post} actually coincides with the one predicted by the model.
-Both these two tests are based on test statistics where the distribution is obtained by applying results of probability theory.
-The first test is unilateral and provides more precise results for usual backtesting time window (i.e 250 observations).
-The second test is bilateral and provides an asymptotic result.
-Thus, the second test is more suitable for larger sample of observations.
-In respect to the hypothesis test proposed in \cite{HP15}, we consider a null hypothesis which better evaluates the $\Lambda VaR$ performance and, thus, the advantages introduced by its flexibility.
+The objective of this paper is to propose the first theoretical framework for the backtesting of $\Lambda VaR$.
+We present three backtesting methodologies which exploit different features and may be used with different aims.
+Our tests evaluate if $\Lambda VaR$ provides an accurate level of coverage, this means that the probability of a violation occurring \textit{ex-post} actually coincides with the one predicted by the model.
+In respect to the hypothesis test proposed in \cite{HP15}, we consider a null hypothesis which better evaluates the benefits introduced by the $\Lambda VaR$ flexibility.
+Our tests can be easily extended to $VaR$ allowing for a proper comparison among the two risk measures.

+Two of these tests are based on simple test statistics whose distribution is obtained by applying results of probability theory.
+The first test is unilateral and provides more precise results for shorter backtesting time windows (e.g. 250 observations).
+The second test is bilateral and provides an asymptotic result that makes it more suitable for larger samples of observations.